From the World Heritage inscription for the Residences of the Royal House of Savoy:

 About the Residences of the Royal House of Savoy

-The Residences of the Royal House of Savoy are distributed in two major locations: Turin and Piedmon.
+The Residences of the Royal House of Savoy are distributed in two major locations: Turin and Piedmont.
 Both of these locations are within Italy.
-Each site comprises of its own set of buildings and structures that have ties with the history, rule and power of the House of Savoy.
+Each site comprises of its own set of buildings and structures that have ties with the history, rule, and power of the House of Savoy.

 The properties within Turin are as follows:

 - Royal Palace of Turin: This is a historic palace in the reign of the House of Savoy.
 It is located in Turin, Italy.
 It was built in the 16th century and was modernized in the 17th century.